Wiladams/schedlua/README.md

 kernel.lua
 ==========
 Although it is possible to program against the scheduler/task combo, you're actually better off not doing it this way because it is so rough.
-Instead, an application should use the module require("lua"). luajit
+Instead, an application should use the kernel module local Kernel = require("kernel")

 functor.lua
 ===========